vh42720/csgo_cheater_detection/README.md

 [Counter-Strike: Global Offensive or CS:GO](https://en.wikipedia.org/wiki/Counter-Strike:_Global_Offensive) is a competitive multiplayer first person shooter game developed by Valve and Hidden Path Entertainment.
-Since published in 2012, CS:GO sells over 25 millions copies while continues to be one of the most-played game in the world.
+Since published in 2012, CS:GO sells over 25 millions of copies while continues to be one of the most-played game in the world.
 However, one issue that always plague the game since release: cheating.